List of Agents of S.H.I.E.L.D. characters: Gordon

-Gordon (portrayed by Jamie Harris, Philip Labes as a young man in season two, Fin Argus as a young man in season seven) is an eyeless Inhuman with the ability to teleport and emit force fields.
+Gordon (portrayed by Jamie Harris, Philip Labes as a young man in season two, Fin Argus as a young man in season seven) is an eyeless Inhuman with the ability to teleport and emit force fields he could use to transport others with him.
 His transition to an Inhuman was tended to by Jiaying, and he remained loyal to her in his adult life.
 With his position, he ensured that only a select few could enter and leave Afterlife and joined Jiaying in her war against S.H.I.E.L.D.
 While trying to spread Terrigen Mist through The Iliad's ventilation system, he is killed by Fitz.

 While May and Yo-Yo were in 1983, they visited Afterlife to help the latter regain her powers; during which they encountered a young Gordon.
 After Nathaniel Malick attacked, Gordon helped Jiaying escape before eventually joining up with S.H.I.E.L.D. and helping Coulson get back to Afterlife.
 However, they are captured and Gordon has his powers forcibly transplanted to John Garrett.
 He later succumbs to his injuries when he uses the last of his power to rescue Coulson.